Kathy Marchione: 2012 election

 On April 4, 2012, Marchione announced that she would challenge Sen. Roy McDonald in a Republican primary in Senate District 43.
 Sen. McDonald had voted for the Marriage Equality Act in 2011 after having voted "no" on same-sex marriage legislation in 2009.
 Marchione criticized McDonald for his same-sex marriage vote and accused him of lacking a consistent conservative voting record.
-Marchione faced resistance to her primary challenge from the establishment within her own party.
+She faced resistance to her primary challenge from the establishment within her own party.

 The Marchione-McDonald primary was variously described as "one of three localized referend[a] on New York's 2011 same-sex marriage law" and as "divisive", "bitter," and "nasty".
 Initially, the results of the race were too close to call.
 Marchione declared victory on September 25, 2012, while Sen. McDonald's campaign announced that the senator was considering his options.
 Later that week, Gov. Andrew Cuomo, a Democrat, weighed in on the race by announcing his support for Sen. McDonald to continue his re-election bid on a third party line.
 The Troy Record reported that McDonald spent five times what Marchione did during the Republican primary contest.

 Ultimately, Marchione defeated McDonald by 99 votes in the 2012 Republican primary; a total of 14,579 votes were cast.
 Sen. McDonald opted to cease his campaign and throw his support to Marchione.
 The Albany Times Union called the Marchione-McDonald primary contest "a reminder that a solid portion of the Republican base remains uncomfortable with same-sex marriage, and that grass-roots insurgents are at least an even match for the party's establishment candidates."
 Marchione won the November general election, defeating Democrat Robin Andrews and McDonald (who received 20,929 votes on the Independence Party line despite having suspended his campaign).

 Senate tenure

 Marchione began her tenure in the Senate on January 1, 2013.
 She was re-elected to the Senate in 2014 and 2016.
-In 2018, the Times Union described Marchione as "an outspoken opponent of gun control legislation, a critic of business regulations, a voice for conservatism and an advocate for the region’s horse racing and tourism industries".
+In 2018, the Times Union described her as "an outspoken opponent of gun control legislation, a critic of business regulations, a voice for conservatism and an advocate for the region’s horse racing and tourism industries".

 In April 2018, Marchione announced that she would not seek re-election to the Senate.
 She was succeeded by her legislative director, Daphne Jordan.